Sydney-Informatics-Hub/PIPE-4779-Intracardiac-Electrograms/python/README.md

 ### Data Exploration and Model Training
 - `features.py`: Feature extraction and selection for ECG data using the `tsfresh` library.
 - `classifier_featurebased.py`: Timeseries classification for ECG data using feature-selection and Random Forest/XGBoost.
 - `classifier_tsai.py`: Software for training and evaluation of deep Convolutional Neural Network (CNN) models for ECG timeseries classification.
-Includes also inference
+Includes InceptionTime architecture for accurate time series prediction and inference capabilities.
+- `run_tsai_fat.py`: Workflow for cardiac fat composition prediction using TSAI.
+Merges electrogram data with histology data, preprocesses for various signal types, and trains models for fat composition classification.
 - `plot_statsresults.py`: Plot and compare statistical results for all classification methods, wavefronts, and target types (Endo, Intra, Epi).
 - `test_features.py`: Test functions for the `FeatureExtraction` class in `features.py`.